quentinprevi-tech/quentinprevi-tech/README.md

 I am especially interested in:

-- Linux servers
+* Linux and Windows Server administration
-- Proxmox and virtualization
+* Proxmox and virtualization
-- automation
+* Networking and firewalling
-- monitoring
+* Automation and monitoring
-- networking
+* Secure self-hosted infrastructure
-- self-hosted infrastructure
+* Infrastructure documentation and troubleshooting